cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 ## Embedding calendar summaries

 Formatting a large amount of dates and/or opening hours into a human-readable overview can be complex.
-Therefore we provide a parameter to expand the results from the API with a calendar summary for each result with calendar information (events, places).
+Therefore, we provide a parameter to expand the results from the API with a calendar summary for each result with calendar information (events, places).
 The calendar summary will be embedded in every result as an additional `calendarSummary` property.

 For every event or place a calendar summary is available in different sizes: